sopherapps/pydantic-redis/docs/tutorials/synchronous/nested-models.md

 - `delete` from store
 - `select` from store

+!!! note
-**Note: The child model will be automatically inserted, or updated if it already exists**
+    The child model will be automatically inserted, or updated if it already exists

+!!! info
     The store is connected to the Redis instance, so any changes you make will reflect in redis itself.

 ```Python hl_lines="35-47"
 {!../docs_src/tutorials/synchronous/nested-models.py!}